yuguangchen1/KcwiKit/kcwikit/docs/Running_red_DRP.md

     kcrm_create_crmsk kcrm_<night>.json
     ```
     This creates `*crmsk.fits` for each frame as cosmic-ray masks.
 Remove all the science frames in the `kcwir.proc` table.
 For example, for ```kr240211_00089``` frame, remove the following lines.
     **Note: If you are dealing with bright point-like target (e.g. QSOs) it is highly recommended to inspect the generated _crmsk files to avoid false positives from QSO continuum/broad line**
+    If you did get false positives, open the crmsk with ds9, create regions covering the false positives, and name it as, e.g., kr240902_00158_crmsk_recover.reg.
+The KcwiKit version DRP should identify the region and remove it from CR mask.
     ```
     |      89 | 65c6d022d14508b9bd6870ea | 2201009 |   OBJECT |  2024-02-11-89 |   15.0 | RED | Medium |   RL |   28.52 |  4499.90 | 2,2 | KBlue |    60351.382006 |     5 |  intf | kb240211_00089.fits |      sdss08579 | kr240211_00089.fits |
     ```